cathei/Svelto.ECS.Schema/docs/advanced-fks.md

 ### Query with Reverse References
 For some cases, you might want to get a list of entites that referencing specific entity.
 Use `IndexedDB.QueryReverseReferences`.

+### Summary
+We looked how to use `Foreign Key` and `Join` query, making relationship between entities.
+You've went through all the basic features of Schema extensions, hooray!
+You can look through additional documents or go ahead and try yourself!